convox/praxis/README.md

 # Convox Praxis

 Praxis is a framework for modern application infrastructure.
-It formalizes a set of portable infrastructure primitives that your application can use anywhere without changes, from your laptop to cloud infrastructure.
+It formalizes a set of portable primitives that your application can use anywhere without changes, from your laptop to cloud infrastructure.

 **NOTICE: This project is currently in beta and is not yet recommended for production.**